 Chandratal in May to June

-Snow finally starts to clear up in May and snow clearance operations are in full swing.
-The road from Kaza to Losar opens but beyond Losar towards Kunzum Pass, the snow clearance will still be going on.
-Hence, in May it is again not possible to visit Chandratal lake.
+The snow finally starts to clear up in May, and snow clearance operations are in full swing.
+The road from Kaza to Losar opens, but beyond Losar towards Kunzum Pass, the snow clearance will still be going on.
+Hence, in May it is again not possible to visit Chandratal Lake.

 It is in June first week or second week, people will be able to reach Chandratal either by trekking the 14 km diversion road from Batal or when the Batal to Chandratal road clears up by mid-June to late June period.

-Well you may try your luck first week June onward but it’s highly likely that trek from Batal onward will be tough due to the presence of snow and for sure not motorable till the very end.
-You may just reach Batal and then need to do the Chandratal lake trek in the presence of snow which makes it all very tough.
-I went on a trip from Delhi to Chandratal via Manali in June first week 2009 and it was a near death experience for me.
+Well, you may try your luck first week June onward, but it’s highly likely that trek from Batal onward will be tough due to the presence of snow and for sure not motorable till the very end.
+You may reach Batal and then need to do the Chandratal Lake trek in the presence of snow, which makes it all very tough.
+I went on a trip from Delhi to Chandratal via Manali in the first week of June 2009, and it was a near-death experience for me.

 Chandratal in July to September

-July to mid-September is one of the better time to visit Chandratal lake as the roads are open, camps are set up at camping sites and the weather is pleasant and favorable mostly.
-The roads are not in good shape, especially Manali to Kaza, with lots of notorious water crossings but you do not have a choice.
+July to mid-September is one of the better times to visit Chandratal Lake as the roads are open, the operators set up their camps at camping sites, and the weather is pleasant and favorable mostly.
+The roads are not in good shape, especially Manali to Kaza, with lots of notorious water crossings, but you do not have a choice.

-Come September, the rains go away and it becomes one of the best time to visit Chandratal lake.
+Come September, the rains go away, and it becomes one of the best times to visit Chandratal Lake.
 The water crossings are pretty tamed on Gramphu to Batal road and further Batal to Chandratal.
 However, as the days pass in September, the cold sets in the Himalayas.
-The nights and morning gets cold and afternoons get cooler.
+The nights and morning get cold and afternoons get cooler.

 Chandratal in October to December

-October is when most campsites at Chandratal are packed up and it becomes very cold to spend the night up there in Spiti, especially camping.
-I will not recommend planning a night stay near Chandratal lake in October and beyond up to next season that starts in June.
+October is when most campsites at Chandratal pack up, and it becomes freezing to spend the night up there in Spiti, especially camping.
+I will not recommend planning a night stay near Chandratal Lake in October and beyond up to next season that starts in June.

 November and December are said to be the winter months in Spiti Valley.
-Here, it should be noted that the roads to Chandratal will close down anytime in October.
-Hence, in November and December, it is not possible to make a road trip to Chandratal, in general, unless you want to take a risk of your life.
+Here, you should note that the roads to Chandratal will close down anytime in October.
+Hence, in November and December, it is not possible to make a road trip to Chandratal, in general, unless you want to take the risk of your life.

 The roads to Spiti Valley from Manali close with the heavy snowfall around the middle of November or December.
 Although the roads from Kalpa to Kaza remains open almost all around the year, the roads further ahead of Kaza to Chandratal can close anytime in November – December.